53845714nF/hackwiki/content/blog/proxmox/index.en.md

 and imports them into Proxmox.
 It is called [vuln2pve](https://github.com/53845714nF/vuln2pve).
 This uses similar techniques.
 Since the VMs on Vulnhub are usually available in different formats, these are also converted.

+Additional note 26.03.2024: Proxmox has now also released a tool that makes it easier to migrate from ESXi to Proxmox.
+[Proxmox Wiki](https://pve.proxmox.com/wiki/Migrate_to_Proxmox_VE#Automatic_ESXi_Import:_Step_by_Step)

 ## API 🤖
 Proxmox offers an API that allows Proxmox to be controlled via a script.
 This is particularly interesting for larger environments.
 There is also a `Terraform` provider for this API.